u-m-i/domotics/README.md

-# domotics
+# domotics - Front-end
-Here is our SENA's project, and our code is totally public, we are a great team.
-Remember show respect for your majors
+gui is the branch for the Front-end domotics's part, so here we work with Front-end technologies.